davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

-It's interesting that this problem could be multithreaded and distributed the same way as the user of the day example, even though the single-threaded implementations have nothing in common.
-Maybe there's some way we could factor out the multithreading and distributed systems parts of our solutions to our two example problems.
-Here's how:
+It's interesting that we have two different problems, both with completely different single-threaded solutions, which could nonetheless be multithreaded and then distributed the same way.
+Maybe there's some way we could factor out the multithreaded / distributed part from both algorithms ...

-## A Refactoring: Write-Once Variables
+## Refactoring With Write-Once Variables

 Say we have a primitive I'll call a **write-once variable**.
 The interface looks something like this::